 I was prepared to purchase these things and extra supplies from my own budget, especially for those students who couldn’t afford their own materials, so I made a list of everything I needed and went to Walmart later that day.
 On the first day of school, a few students pointed out the “Superhero is…” poster I’d purchased and placed right behind me and I referenced a literary genre visual that could be seen on the right of my camera.

 That personal money spent has since been worth every penny, especially when I started discovering the difficult situations some of my students were experiencing at home.
 Three of my students in particular – two are twins and one is their older sister who was held back a year, continue to be the hardest working kids I have ever met in my life.
-They would go above and beyond in classshowing up every day despite having to help their mom take care of their younger siblings after school while she juggled multiple jobs to support their family.
+They would go above and beyond in class, showing up every day despite having to help their mom take care of their younger siblings after school while she juggled multiple jobs to support their family.

 Finally, the campus opened for limited in-person learning, and one morning the oldest of the three darted straight to my desk to share a story she had written the night before at home.
 It was past the time to start class, but I didn’t want to stop her because I could tell she needed someone to tell her it was amazing and that they were proud of her.
+So I read it, looked up, and asked her if I could use it in a future lesson.